ahsan856jalal/DeepMove/README.md

 # Optical Output
 Run "opencv_opencv.py" to save optical frames from the given video
 # YOLO Output
+After installing yolo from the above mentioned link, make the package and put .cfg,.data,.names and .weights files in the yolo folder and also modify the paths in the net and meta variables of opencv_yolo.py
 Run " opencv_yolo.py" to save YOLO detections on the provided video
 # Combining Optical and GMM instances
-Run " comb_gmm_optical_images.py" to combing gmm and optical flow instances and do fish detection and classification on all frames
+edit the net and meta variable paths before running the file Run " comb_gmm_optical_images.py" to combing gmm and optical flow instances and do fish detection and classification on all frames
 # Preferential Combination
 Run "preferential_combination .py" to combine YOLO detections with GMM-Optical combined classified output in a preferential manner where YOLO results will be given preference over the overlapping results and final output will be saved